tidyverse/stringr/revdep/problems.md

 # Seurat

-Version: 2.2.0
+Version: 2.3.1

 ## In both

-*   checking whether package ‘Seurat’ can be installed ...
-WARNING
-    ```
-    Found the following significant warnings:
-      Warning: package ‘cowplot’ was built under R version 3.4.3
-    See ‘/Users/hadley/Documents/tidyverse/stringr/revdep/checks.noindex/Seurat/new/Seurat.Rcheck/00install.out’ for details.
-    ```

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Package required but not available: ‘RcppProgress’

-    Package suggested but not available for checking: ‘MetaDE’
+    Packages suggested but not available for checking:
+      ‘loomR’ ‘SingleCellExperiment’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # ShinyItemAnalysis

-Version: 1.2.3
+Version: 1.2.7

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespaces in Imports field not imported from:
-      ‘DT’ ‘data.table’ ‘gridExtra’ ‘knitr’ ‘latticeExtra’ ‘msm’ ‘plotly’
-      ‘xtable’
-      All declared Imports should be used.
+    Package required but not available: ‘data.table’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # SICtools